Most property owners pay an annual levy via their council rates to help fund Victoria’s fire and emergency services.

 We monitor the performance of councils as they collect the levy, which we then pass on to the Victorian Government.

 The levy comprises two parts:

 - a fixed charge, and

-- a variable rate based on the property's:
+From 1 July 2020, the variable rate is based on the property's:

 - classification, and

 For the financial years prior to 2020-21, the location of a property also affected the variable rate.

 The levy is calculated using the following formula:

 - Fixed charge + (variable rate x capital improved value ) – concession (if eligible) = Levy